DamonMohammadbagher/NativePayload_Tinjection/README.md

 # NativePayload_Tinjection
 Remote Thread Injection by C#

-your Payload should be Msfvenom payload ...
+Your Payload Should be Msfvenom Payload ...

     Code1: NativePayload_Tinjection.exe [TPID] [PAYLOAD]